teresko/routing/README.md

 ],
 ```

-By having these "silent parameters", your code is not restricted to only using string-values that were found in URI.
+By having these "silent parameters", your code is not restricted to only using string-values that were found in the URI.